Sant Agustí des Vedrà: The Parish Church of 'Sant Agustí

 The parish church is dedicated to Saint Augustine and was built in 1786 but was unfinished until the start of the nineteenth century, finally being blessed in 1806.
 The church was designed by the architect Pedro Criollez.
-This church has the irregularity of being the only church on the island facing to the west instead of the east.
+This church has the irregularity of being the only church on the island facing to the north instead of the south.
 The reason for this peculiarity is that two of the villages different families insisted that the church to be constructed in their land.
 Finally, after much delay, the problem was fairly solved and the church was built between both lands, facing both land-owners’ homes, hence the west facing aspect.
 The original church was of a simple rectangular shape.
 The parish also was unable to fund a porch and the small priest’s house is hidden away around the back of this church.
 In 1850 two small side chapels were added resulting in the cruciform plan to be seen today.